Humiliation…Will it Ever End?

 Family friend, “Some of the other kids said that your daughter stole my wife’s earrings.
 They’re a family heirloom.
 I’d like them back.”

-Scenario: Public park, festival or sports event
+Scenario: Public sports event

 Parent, “I hope you realize that everyone is staring at all of your piercings.
 That’s such humiliation.”